StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ![Rancher](/.gitbook/assets/k8s/prime/rancher_cluster_dashboard.png)

 After meeting the prerequisites you can proceed with the installation.
 The installation is NOT YET AVAILABLE from the app store.
-Instead, you can install SUSE Observability via the downstream or upstream kubectl shell of the cluster.
+Instead, you can install SUSE Observability via the kubectl shell of the cluster.

 You can now follow the instruction below for a HA or NON-HA setup.